OktaIT/opp-ldap/README.md

 # opp-ldap
 Okta OPP (On Premises Provisioning) connector to LDAP.

 Big Thanks to Tech Marketing for writing most of the setup documentation.

+This connector simply takes a SCIMResource object from Okta and uses the mappings defined in connector.properties to build an DN and attributes to insert into a LDAP server.

 ## Background on OPP
 * [On Premises Provisioning Deployment Guide](https://support.okta.com/articles/Knowledge_Article/46749316-On-Premises-Provisioning-Deployment-Guide)
 * ["From Legacy Software to Modern Identity Management Service"](https://www.okta.com/solutions/replacing-legacy-identity-software.html)
 * [Okta Delivers New Services That Open and Extend its Enterprise Identity Network to Connect Every Application, Device and Person Across Enterprises](https://www.okta.com/company/pr-2013-11-04.html) - November 4th, 2013

+## Limitations
+- Currently you should not change the connector.properties mapping and rebuild if there are users in the LDAP using the old mapping.
+The connector will try to use the new mappings when re-building the cache.

 ## Setup
 This is just a quick setup guide.
 The testing environment was on CentOS and RHEL.
 More thorough instructions can be found: